jasminevasandani/know-your-ai/README.md

   - 8: 'srngara (love)',
   - 9: 'veera (confidence)'

-There is so much more to explain about the navarasa, but I will leave at that for the sake of this project.
+There is so much more to explain about the navarasa, but I will leave it at that for the sake of this project.
 With more time and resources, I hope to dive deeper into the concept of the navarasa and other cultural expressions to develop more nuanced AI frameworks.
 For now, this is enough to understand how the navarasa are used in this project.

 **Navarasa Sources**:
 - (1) https://en.wikipedia.org/wiki/Bharata_Muni